 While there has been a move towards cashless transactions in Singapore, there are still numerous occasions on which you would require cash.
 If you are visiting hawker centres, Koti-tiams, or residential neighbourhood shops, it is good to carry around 50 to 100 dollars with you.

-Be sure to attend cultural festivals like the Singapore Jazz Festival, The Singapore International Festival of Arts, public parks, bazaars, residential neighbourhoods, and free attractions like the HSBC Sky Vortex, Singapore Botanic Gardens, and light-and-water shows at the Marina Bay Sands.
+Be sure to attend cultural festivals like the Singapore Jazz Festival, The Singapore International Festival of Arts, public parks, bazaars, residential neighborhoods, and free attractions like the HSBC Sky Vortex, Singapore Botanic Gardens, and light-and-water shows at the Marina Bay Sands.